walshbr/introduction-to-text-analysis/conclusion/where_to_go.md

 Using a tool built by someone else forces you to abide by their own assumptions and conventions.

-While writing this very section, the text editor I used to write the section included a helpful proofreading feature.
+While writing this book, I used GitBook's text editor so that I could preview the final product before it was published online.